Thousands of people across the UK suffer from alcohol or drug addiction, and Dundee is no exception.

-You are not alone.
-According to a charity study, around 1 in 3 people in the UK are addicted to something.
-Though these addictions differ in severity and substance, the hardships and struggles of dealing with an addiction are similar for thousands of people across the country.
+Though each addiction will differ in severity and substance, the hardships and struggles of dealing with an addiction are similar for everyone.

 You’re also not alone when it comes to being nervous about reaching out for help.
-Every day, people struggle to admit they need help and avoid asking for it, and as a result, they miss out on crucial addiction treatment that could have saved their life.
+Every day, people struggle to admit they need help and avoid asking for it, and as a result, they miss out on crucial alcohol or drug addiction treatment that could have saved their life.

 We offer an understanding, judgement-free space to discuss your addiction and your needs for treatment, and can help you self-refer into a suitable drug and alcohol rehab in Dundee.